What is AndroGel?AndroGel is a medicine used to treat a condition called hypogonadism (inability of your body to produce enough testosterone).

 AndroGel may cause your body to retain more sodium and water than is needed, which can have serious consequences if you have heart, kidney or liver disease.
-It may also cause severe liver problems, blood clots in the legs, increase cholesterol levels, worsend sleep apnea, a disorder in which your breathing pauses during sleep; lower sperm counts (in large doses); and increase risk for developing enlarged, painful breasts.
+It may also cause severe liver problems, blood clots in the legs, increased cholesterol levels, worsened sleep apnea, a disorder in which your breathing pauses during sleep; lower sperm counts (in large doses); and increased risk for developing enlarged, painful breasts.

 Who should not take AndroGel?Do not use AndroGel if you have breast cancer or prostate cancer.

 Women should not use AndroGel.